SaumaSaha/tasty-food-hub/content/post/mutton-kosha.md

 ---

-1. Mutton (goat meat): Usually bone-in pieces are used for better flavor.
-2. Onions: Sliced and caramelized to add sweetness to the gravy.
-3. Tomatoes: Chopped or pureed to provide a tangy flavor.
+#### For Marination:

+- 1 kg mutton, cut into pieces (bone-in pieces for better flavor)
+- 1 cup yogurt
+- 1 tablespoon ginger-garlic paste
+- 1 teaspoon turmeric powder
+- Salt to taste

-4. Ginger-Garlic Paste: For the base flavor.
+#### For the Spice Mix:

-5. Green Chilies: To add heat.
-6. Yogurt: Adds creaminess and helps tenderize the meat.
-7. Spices: Commonly used spices include cumin, coriander, turmeric, red chili powder, garam masala, and bay leaves.
-8. Mustard Oil: Traditionally used for cooking in Bengali cuisine, adding a distinctive flavor
+- 2 teaspoons cumin powder
+- 2 teaspoons coriander powder
+- 2 teaspoons red chili powder (adjust to taste)
+- 1 teaspoon turmeric powder
+- 1 teaspoon garam masala

+#### Other Ingredients:

+- 4 tablespoons mustard oil
+- 3 large onions, thinly sliced
+- 2 tomatoes, chopped
+- 4-5 green chilies, slit
+- 2 tablespoons ginger, julienned
+- 4-5 cloves of garlic, minced
+- 2-3 bay leaves
+- 1 cinnamon stick
+- 4-5 green cardamom pods
+- 4-5 cloves
+- Salt to taste
+- Fresh coriander leaves for garnish

 ## Instructions

 ---

+1. **Marinate the Mutton:**

-1. Marinate the mutton pieces with yogurt, ginger-garlic paste, turmeric, and salt.
-Allow it to marinate for at least a few hours or overnight for better flavor absorption.
+   - In a large bowl, combine mutton pieces with yogurt, ginger-garlic paste, turmeric powder, and salt.
+   - Mix well, ensuring that each piece is well-coated.
+Allow it to marinate for at least 2-3 hours, or preferably overnight in the refrigerator.

+2. **Prepare the Spice Mix:**

+   - In a small bowl, mix together cumin powder, coriander powder, red chili powder, turmeric powder, and garam masala.
+Set aside.

+3. **Cooking:**

-2. Heat mustard oil in a heavy-bottomed pan.
-The use of mustard oil contributes to the authentic taste of the dish.
+   - Heat mustard oil in a heavy-bottomed pan or a pressure cooker until it reaches smoking point.
+Be sure to use a well-ventilated kitchen or open windows as mustard oil has a strong aroma.
-3. Add sliced onions and sauté until golden brown, giving a sweet base to the curry.
+   - Add thinly sliced onions and sauté until they turn golden brown.
+This caramelization adds sweetness to the curry.

-4. Add the marinated mutton and cook until the meat is seared and browned.
+4. **Add Whole Spices:**

+   - Add bay leaves, cinnamon stick, green cardamom pods, and cloves to the caramelized onions.
+Sauté for a minute until the spices release their aroma.

+5. **Add Ginger and Garlic:**

+   - Add julienned ginger and minced garlic to the pan.
+Sauté for another minute until the raw smell disappears.

+6. **Add Tomatoes and Green Chilies:**

-5. Incorporate chopped tomatoes, green chilies, and the remaining spices.
-Cook until the oil starts to separate from the masala, indicating that it's well-cooked.
+   - Add chopped tomatoes and slit green chilies.
+Cook until the tomatoes become soft and the oil starts to separate from the masala.

-6. Slow-cook the mutton, allowing it to absorb the flavors.
-This step is crucial for the kosha preparation, and it may take some time until the meat is tender and the gravy reaches the desired consistency.
-7. Adjust seasoning and garnish with fresh coriander leaves before serving.
+7. **Add Spice Mix:**

+   - Lower the heat and add the prepared spice mix.
+Cook the masala on low heat, stirring continuously, until the oil separates from the spices.
+This is crucial for the flavor of the Kosha.

+8. **Add Marinated Mutton:**

+   - Add the marinated mutton pieces to the spice mix.
+Increase the heat to medium-high and sear the meat until it's browned on all sides.

+9. **Slow-Cook the Mutton:**

+   - If using a pressure cooker, add a little water, close the lid, and cook for 4-5 whistles or until the mutton is tender.
+If using a pan, cover and simmer on low heat until the mutton is cooked through.
+This slow-cooking process allows the flavors to meld.

+10. **Adjust Seasoning:**

+    - Once the mutton is cooked, check for seasoning and adjust salt and spice levels as needed.
+If the gravy is too thin, you can cook it uncovered for a bit to thicken.

+11. **Garnish and Serve:**
+    - Garnish with fresh coriander leaves.
+Serve Mutton Kosha hot with steamed rice, pulao, paratha, or naan.

+Enjoy your delicious and flavorful Mutton Kosha!

 ## Places where to try this dish